daniel-chung/datascience-class/c02hw-Daniel-data-research.md

 ##### 5. What are some simple statistics describing the dataset?

 The results of running the `summary()` function are summarized below.
-Note that the continuous variables (i.e., all but sex and rings) have been scaled by dividing them by 200.
+As noted above, the continuous variables (i.e., all but sex and rings) have been scaled by dividing them by 200.

 * Categorical variables:

 |Sex|Count|
 |:-|---:|
 |F|1307|